zdata-inc/ambari-extensions/getting-setup/creating-a-cluster-in-ambari.md

 ### Creating A Cluster

-1. You'll need to visit the installation page for the Ambari server.
+1. First you'll need to access the Ambari web application.
 If you use the hostname scheme accompanied with the included vagrant scripts that url is [http://master.ambaricluster.local:8080](http://master.ambaricluster.local:8080).

 2. You'll need to login to Ambari.
 By default the login is: admin / admin.